HECS Debt Reduction 2025: 20% Cut & New Repayment Threshold

 Quick Summary

-• Repayment Changes: Repayments will be calculated only on income above the new threshold.
+• Repayment Changes: Repayments are now calculated only on income above the new threshold.

 • Average Impact: Average debt reduction of $5,500 for the typical $27,600 HECS debt.